PhiberOptikPT/UIValidator/README.md

 - Python 3.7+
 - Chrome WebDriver (for Selenium)
-- OpenAI API key (for AI-powered analysis)
+- OpenAI and/or Claude API key (for AI-powered analysis)

 ## Installation